April 13th 2019

 We are recruiting and developing capable coaches who are there for the love of the game and for their players, not for personal benefit.

-There are many very capable coaches who have played and coached at a very high level who are in it for the players and to give back to the game that they enjoyed.
+There are many very capable coaches who have played and coached at a very high level who are in it for the players and to give back to the game that they enjoyed and the community.

 Some of our teams do hire specialized outside skill coaches for their teams (goalie training, skating, shooting coaches) but team staff and club executives are all volunteers.